Memories and a BIG Photo Collection

 Bernardsville News – 1967

 The fair had several great exhibits.
-Every year a king and queen would be crowned.
-Exhibits from local merchants showcased their offerings like the Somerset Hills Bank showcasing in a film how currency was made.
+Every year, a king and queen would be crowned.
+Exhibits from local merchants showcased their offerings, such as the Somerset Hills Bank, which featured a film demonstrating how currency is made.
 The Boy Scout Troop 77 gave pancakes and fritters to anyone who wanted them.
-The Bedminster Air Explorers put kids into their Piper Cup airplane that was on exhibit.
-Oh yes, there was always a big tent, including displays from the local library, the Somerset Hills Chamber of Commerce’s Soap Box Derby cars, and all the areas of worship.
+The Bedminster Air Explorers put kids into their Piper Cup airplane, which was on display.
+Oh yes, there was always a big tent, featuring displays from the local library, the Somerset Hills Chamber of Commerce’s Soap Box Derby cars, and representatives from all the local areas of worship.

 During the fair, numerous events were held.
 Cars and the local fire departments paraded in the annual antique auto parade.
 There was a maypole contest, a slow race, the 25-yard dash, an Apple on a Spoon Race, a Race while holding a piece of paper on a straw, a country auction, a firefighting demonstration, free movies, a dog and cat show with over 100 entries to name just a few.
-Later years included events like parades, bike races, Ferris wheel rides, and the infamous “Arbitron” gyroscope ride.
+The later years included events such as parades, bike races, Ferris wheel rides, and the infamous “Arbitron” gyroscope ride.

 Kiwanis Community Fair Highlights

-In 1950, the second year of the Labor Day weekend fair, over 2,000 people attended the Oak Street School location.
+In 1950, the second year of the Labor Day weekend fair, over 2,000 people attended the event at the Oak Street School location.
 Township Clerk Charles Anstedt wrote a letter of commendation to the Bernards Township Kiwanis Club for presenting such a fine event.
 Over 300 residents packed the Oak Street gymnasium on Saturday night for an old-fashioned square and “round” dance featuring the Pop Stout orchestra.
-Events included pet shows, a greased pig chase, a baseball game, a cattle show, poultry show and yes games.
+Events included pet shows, a greased pig chase, a baseball game, a cattle show, a poultry show, and yes games.
 The event sold over 185 pounds of beef, making for some great hamburgers.

-In 1963 there was a parade on Front Street (now South Finley Avenue) complete with floats.
-Cub Pack 202 showcased its “Statue of Liberty” float that got delayed because it got stuck in the overhead power lines.
+In 1963, a parade took place on Front Street (now South Finley Avenue), complete with floats.
+Cub Pack 202 showcased its “Statue of Liberty” float, which was delayed due to getting stuck in the overhead power lines.
 But it eventually crossed past the dignitary viewing stand.
 Miss Independence was also there.
 Over 14,000 attended the fair in 1963.

 1966 Fair Breaks All Records

-The 1966 two-day Kiwanis Fair in Bernards Township ended up being one of their most special events.
-That year, over 20,000 people made their way to the two-day event, breaking all previous records, according to Jack Kelly, chairman of the Fair.
+The 1966 two-day Kiwanis Fair in Bernards Township proved to be one of their most special events.
+That year, over 20,000 people attended the two-day event, breaking all previous records, according to Jack Kelly, chairman of the Fair.
 “The NASA exhibit was a real hit,” stated Kelly.

 In 1975, the Basking Ridge Garden Club prepared dried flower arrangements for the fair.
 The club had been meeting for months to create the arrangements, which they sold.